-REIZE also contains beneficial ingredients such as taurine, ginseng, and B-group vitamins, which help to give you the perfect energy boost without the crash afterward.
+REIZE also contains beneficial ingredients such as taurine, ginseng, and B-group vitamins, which help to give you the perfect energy boost without the crash afterwards.

 The best thing about it?
 You can get REIZE shipped right to your door for only about $1 per drink,

-That’s amazing good value for money, and definitely worth trying out.
+That’s amazingly good value for money, and definitely worth trying out.

 Try REIZE today, and I’m sure you’ll agree that it’s a smarter option than Reign.